Royhan-1/odin-recipes/README.md

 # odin-recipes

-    This is a recipe that I make for The Odin Project.
+    This is a collection of recipes that I make for The Odin Project.